What’s happening:

 Establish a single source of acceptance criteria

-This generally indicates accessibility acceptance criteria are lacking, ignored or misunderstood in their process.
+This generally indicates atomic accessibility acceptance criteria are lacking, ignored or misunderstood in their process.
 Even if the source of false positives is a singular person, the team as a whole should be referencing the same acceptance criteria.

 Be prepared to demo your single source of acceptance definitions and spend time coaching the team on their processes.